 - The registration of Cybercafés is not within the mandate of the CPRC.
 Its mandate is ‘to provide a regulated and standard-driven environment for IT education and practice in Nigeria’.
 They deal with IT education and standards in computer products.
 There’s unfortunately no evidence to suggest that this organisation is capable of dealing with this additional responsibility, which the Cybercrime Act 2015 has handed to it.
 For instance, do they have enough branches to accept walk-in registrations?
 If the registration will be done online, do they have a system set up that can verify the registration details that would be supplied online?
 These are just a few of the issues with giving the CPRC the mandate to deal with the registration.

 - The mandatory sign-in register by cybercafés creates a potential security risk for private citizens.
-For a country that does not have a Data Protection Act or robust Privacy laws, mandating that users of cybercafes must sign-in and therefore provide their personal information to these businesses, can open them to the risk of their details being sold to commercial entities for profit, or potentially for more nefarious activities.
+Mandating that users of cybercafes must sign-in and therefore provide their personal information to these businesses, can open them to the risk of their details being sold to commercial entities for profit, or potentially for more nefarious activities.
 If the Act is to insist on a process like this, it needs to recognise this risk and create appropriate safeguards.

 Mandatory winding up and forfeiture of assets